 Another common debate rages on, about “tallow-based” vs. “vegetable-based” (or perhaps “animal” vs. “vegetable”) soap foundations.
 The process of making either type of soap is the same.
 The only difference is the fatty acid profile that results from the oils and fats used.
 Despite the “conventional wisdom, it is technically not appropriate to call non-tallow based soaps “glycerin based.”

 Glycerin is a by product of saponification but it is not typically the main base ingredient in a non-tallow based shaving soap.
 The main ingredient in vegetable based soaps is most likely Stearic Acid which can be derived from various vegetable sources including Palm Oil, Kokum Butter, Mango Butter, and Cocoa Butter.
 Stearic acid, when combined with Potassium Hydroxide makes lather.
+Additional ingredients like coconut oil and shea butter can enhance the ingredient mix.

 This is why Tallow, and other high stearic fats are commonly used in shaving soap formulas.
 Most of the time there is a combination of ingredients used as there are many different kinds of triglycerides that provide various benefits in shaving soap.
 It’s important to make a soap that has great lather but it’s also important that the soap is moisturizing, creamy, bubbly, slick, and protective.
 Tallow was used back in the day as a source of stearic acid.
 It was a super cheap by-product of the meat industry.